 Government Finance Officers Association

-- Lambda Legal – National Board of Directors; Vice Chair of Development
+- Lambda Legal – National Board of Directors - Chair

 - P.T.
 Barnum Foundation, Inc. - Board of Directors and 2013 Barnum Festival Ringmaster